On the lighter side – Pronunciations that every Oregon buyer and seller should know

 Wallowa is a Nez Perce name in eastern Oregon.
 It is pronounced wal-ow (like the word ouch) -ah, with the accent on the second syllable.

 Couch is a street in northwest Portland.
 Many people want to pronounce it like it is a sofa but it’s actually pronounced cooch.
+Many times, pronunciations just don’t make any sense!

 Using the above pronunciations will help you sound like a native Oregonian.
-Now the people you deal with when buying or selling houses in Oregon will never know you haven’t lived here your whole life.
+Now the people you deal with when buying and selling houses in Oregon will never know you haven’t lived here your whole life.
 Welcome to Oregon!